 Jobs and the Economy

 As a former small business owner, I understand the devastating impact of the Administration’s job-killing regulations and tax burdens on workforce and investment decisions.
-In three years, the Obama Administration has issued over 100 major rules that collectively will cost taxpayers more than $46 billion annually in compliance and lost productivity.
+The Obama Administration has issued over 100 major rules that collectively will cost taxpayers more than $46 billion annually in compliance and lost productivity.

 I have seen the effects of a stagnant job market on my constituents and hard-working Americans across the country and am committed to working with my colleagues on both sides of the aisle to advance long-term, pro-growth policies that get our country back on track.